Ulnar collateral ligament reconstruction: Uses

-However, because there are many effective styles of pitching, incorrect throwing mechanics can be difficult to define and determine.
-One of the most common denominators among virtually all pitchers is "reaching back" with the throwing arm before release and follow-through.
-This repeated motion is believed to be a major contributing factor in UCL injuries, as it stretches the ligament in an unnatural manner and direction.
-Simply raising the pitching arm and bringing it forward with a complete follow-through produces the same levels of spin rate, velocity, movement, and location while helping to protect the UCL from unnecessary injury.

 Research into throwing injuries in young athletes has led to age-based recommendations for pitch limits.
-A 2016 study explained 22% of the variation in those needing ulnar collateral ligament reconstruction, identifying handedness, standard deviation of release point, days lost to arm and shoulder injuries, previous ulnar collateral ligament reconstruction, number of hard pitches, ERA- and age as the known risk factors.

-In younger athletes whose epiphyseal plate (growth plate) is still open, the force on the inside of the elbow during throwing is more likely to cause the elbow to fail at this point than at the ulnar collateral ligament.
-This injury is often termed "Little League elbow" and can be serious but does not require reconstructing the UCL.

-Increasingly often, pitchers require a second procedure after returning to pitching.
-During the periods from 2001 to 2012 and 2013 to 2015, 18 major-league pitchers underwent the procedure for a second time.
-As of April 2015, the average amount of time between procedures is 4.97 years.
+Pitchers may require a second procedure after recovering from a first surgery.
+From 1999 to 2015, 39 major league pitchers had a "revision" – a second Tommy John surgery, with an average of about 5 years between the first and second surgeries.
+The need for a second UCL reconstruction in major league pitchers is an important factor in the duration of their contracts.

 Risks

 There is a risk of damage to the ulnar nerve.

 Misconceptions

-Some baseball pitchers believe that they can throw harder after ulnar collateral ligament reconstruction than they did beforehand.
+Some baseball pitchers believe that they can throw harder after ulnar collateral ligament reconstruction than they could beforehand.
 As a result, orthopedic surgeons have reported that parents of young pitchers have asked them to perform the procedure on their uninjured sons in the hope that it will increase performance.
-However, many people, including Frank Jobe, believe that any postsurgical increases in performance are most likely the result of the increased stability of the elbow joint and pitchers' increased attention to their fitness and conditioning.
+However, many people, including Frank Jobe, believe that any post-surgical increases in performance are most likely the result of the increased stability of the elbow joint and pitchers' increased attention to their fitness and conditioning.
 Jobe believed that rather than allowing pitchers to gain speed, the surgery and rehab protocols merely allow pitchers to return to their pre-injury levels of performance.